 + PRO: English is widely spoken

-Surprisingly, over 500 languages are spoken in Nigeria, with Hausa, Igbo and Yoruba being main national languages.
+Over 500 languages are spoken in Nigeria, with Hausa, Igbo and Yoruba being main national languages.
 Despite this immense diversity present in one country, English is the official language, which eases doing business and general aspects of life for many expats.

 - CON: Culture shock